 Kurt LaRose is a Clinical Social Worker (licensed to practice in the state of Florida and the District of Columbia) who has worked in the social services sector since 1987 when he began volunteering to lead chemical dependency groups at a non-profit hospital in Southeast Missouri.
+His professional portfolio and his training, have repetitively emphasized and re-emphasized the benefits to maintaining an eclectic practice model.
 In 1989 LaRose co-developed, generated funds, and facilitated a drug education program for youth in grades K-12 promoting practical methods for children to “Say No To Drugs.”
 In 1991 he and his then wife moved from Missouri to Florida to run a group home for abused, neglected and abandoned youth with Father Flanagan’s Girls and Boys Town (the original Father Flanagan’s Boys Home).
 LaRose later became a licensed treatment foster parent assisting youth to move from restrictive institutional care into independent living programs.
 LaRose is now divorced from his wife of 25 years, with whom he remains close.
 LaRose is also the father of three adult children; one a Harvard grad school graduate, another a grad school graduate from Florida State University, and a third completing studies in undergraduate course work.
 In recent years, LaRose has taken an interest in the seemingly divergent communities of faith and the LGBTQ community—where the two have historically clashed and appear to be increasingly evolving toward commonality and community.

 LaRose has experience in assisting impoverished populations to better deal with barriers that perpetuate poverty (mental illness, addiction, unemployment, lack of education, discrimination, glass ceilings, etc.) and has been awarded social services grants from public and private sources via city, county and state funding authorities.
 He has facilitated the transition of homeless families from living in shelters, cars, and on the streets to permanent housing while accessing federal grant monies through homeless coalitions and non-profit faith based agencies.
 Kurt developed policies and procedures for a basic needs department that served 4,000 clients per year, while implementing outcome measures for the professional and ethical treatment of persons in need of assistance from the same social services department.
 A focus of his work has been to help people access services, while monitoring the effectiveness (and/or ineffectiveness) of various specialized intervention services that are/were designed to meet the basic food/clothing, housing and budgeting needs of clients.
 LaRose has managed and disbursed financial assistance to prevent homelessness via rental and utility payments for individuals and families facing imminent eviction and/or living with out electricity/gas/utility services.
 He codified various normative policies within the non-profit agency setting, establishing formalized, standardized, equitable, and ethical services procedures for staff, volunteers, and student interns, with evaluation methods to ensure program efficacy.